jeremy-w/ayadn/README.md

 - star/unstar a post

+- follow/unfollow a user

 - search hashtags

-- get detailed informations on a post/user
+- get informations on a post/user

-- get the last posts from a user
+- get posts from a user

-- get the last posts mentioning a user
+- get posts mentioning a user

-- get the last posts starred by a user
+- get posts starred by a user

+- get users who starred a post

 - read the App.net Global stream